NaomiatLibrary/KeyGAN_keyword/README.md

 # GP_keyword
-Genetic Programming for keyword abstraction
+methods for keyword abstraction
+Genetic programming is here : https://github.com/NaomiatLibrary/gpkex-english

 ## dataset
 `dataset/*.txt` is a collection of sentences, and `dataset/*_keywords.txt` is the collection of keywords.